JolifantoBambla/webgpu-sky-atmosphere/README.md

 ### Custom uniform buffers

 It is likely that some or even all uniforms used by a `SkyAtmosphereRenderer` are already available on the GPU in some other buffer(s) in your engine.
-To replace the `SkyAtmosphereRenderer`'s internal uniform buffer by one or more user-controlled uniform buffers, configure the renderer to inject external bind groups and WGSL code, similar to how shadows were integrated into the renderer:
+To replace the `SkyAtmosphereRenderer`'s internal uniform buffer by one or more user-controlled uniform buffers, configure the renderer to inject external bind groups and WGSL code, similar to how shadows are integrated into the renderer:

 ```js
 const config = {